An Interpretable Approach to Load Profile Forecasting in Power Grids using Galerkin-Approximated Koopman Pseudospectra: Results

 \subsection{Power usage patterns detected by spatial modes}

-The right column in Figure \ref{fig:ModesJan2014} shows that each Koopman eigenfunction elicits a distinct spatial pattern for its corresponding mode.
-While the spatial modes linked to zero and low frequencies in the upper three rows of Figure \ref{fig:ModesJan2014} are marked by the station that generates the largest average value in Figure \ref{fig:DataOverview}, which is a station in France, the two last rows of Figure \ref{fig:ModesJan2014} highlight that high-frequency modes, scaled with a day and a half day, produce dissimilar patterns.
-In particular, the mode scaled with a day shows two stations in Northern Europe (Germany), and additional stations in Southern Europe (Italy, Greece, and Spain), which exhibit the most significant amplitude in this mode.
-Moreover, as observed from the last row of Figure \ref{fig:ModesJan2014}, these southern stations, after the one in France, generate the highest values in the mode scaled with a half day.
-This indicates different stations generating power for different purposes, with stations that produce power for industrial usage representing the largest values in low-frequency modes, while stations supplying power for residential and commercial areas manifest the higher-frequency (day and half day) modes.
+The right column in Figure \ref{fig:ModesJan2014} reveals that each Koopman eigenfunction elicits a distinct spatial pattern for its corresponding mode.
+While the spatial modes linked to zero and low frequencies in the upper three rows of Figure \ref{fig:ModesJan2014} are dominated by the station that generates the largest average value in Figure \ref{fig:DataOverview} (a station in France), the two last rows highlight that high-frequency modes, scaled with a day and a half day, produce dissimilar patterns.
+Specifically, the mode scaled with a day shows significant amplitudes in two stations in Northern Europe (Germany) and additional stations in Southern Europe (Italy, Greece, and Spain).
+Moreover, as observed from the last row of Figure \ref{fig:ModesJan2014}, these southern stations, second only to the one in France, generate the highest values in the mode scaled with a half day.
+This pattern suggests that different stations generate power for different purposes: stations producing power for industrial usage represent the largest values in low-frequency modes, while stations supplying power for residential and commercial areas manifest in the higher-frequency (day and half day) modes.

-Examining different spatial modes across various months elucidates the seasonal alterations in energy patterns.
-Figure \ref{fig:SpatialPatternDay} displays the spatial patterns corresponding to frequency scaled over a 24-hour period throughout the twelve months of 2014; for example in Figure \ref{fig:SpatialPatternDay}, certain stations in Southern Europe exhibit distinctive modes during the winter months, yet their contribution diminishes during the warmer months spanning June 2014 to October 2014.
-Consequently, power usage in these regions remains relatively constant throughout the day in the warmer months but varies significantly during the colder months.
+Examining spatial modes across various months reveals seasonal variations in energy patterns.
+Figure \ref{fig:SpatialPatternDay} displays the spatial patterns corresponding to frequencies scaled over a 24-hour period for January, May, July, and October of 2014, representing winter, spring, summer, and fall, respectively.
+Notably, certain stations in Southern Europe exhibit distinctive modes during the winter months, but their contribution diminishes during the warmer months from June to October 2014.
+Consequently, power usage in these regions remains relatively constant throughout the day in warmer months but varies significantly during colder months.